anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - Implemented permission checks for enabling/disabling these menu items based on user role and campaign ownership/status.
     - Added Snackbar notifications for success/failure of these operations.
     - Corresponding Cloud Functions (`updateCampaign`, `deactivateCampaign`, `deleteCampaign`) are implemented.
-- **Public Campaign Link Flow Refinement (Backend - 2025-05-30):**
+- **Public Campaign Link Flow Rearchitected (Frontend URL - 2025-05-30):**
-    - Updated `functions/src/callable/createCampaign.ts` to generate `accessUrl`s for "public_link" campaigns that correctly point to the `handleCampaignSignUpLink` HTTP function endpoint for both production and emulator environments.
-This uses the project ID `phoenix-property-manager-pro` and region `us-central1`.
+    - Modified `functions/src/callable/createCampaign.ts` to generate `accessUrl`s for "public_link" campaigns that point to a new frontend route (`/join-public-campaign?campaign={campaignId}`).
+The base URL for this link uses `functions.config().app.domain`.
-    - Updated `functions/src/http/handleCampaignSignUpLink.ts` to redirect to `/join-campaign` (instead of `/accept-invitation`) and to include `campaignId` and `organizationId` as query parameters in the redirect URL, ensuring the frontend page receives all necessary information.
-The base URL for this redirect correctly uses `functions.config().app.domain` or environment-specific fallbacks (`http://localhost:5173` for emulator, `https://phoenix-property-manager-pro.web.app` for production if config is missing).
+    - Created a new callable Cloud Function `functions/src/callable/processPublicCampaignLink.ts` to handle validation of the campaign and creation of the invitation document when triggered by the new frontend handler page.
+    - Created a new frontend page `src/pages/PublicCampaignHandlerPage.tsx` at the `/join-public-campaign` route.
+This page calls `processPublicCampaignLink` and then navigates the user to `/join-campaign` with the necessary parameters.
+    - Decommissioned the `functions/src/http/handleCampaignSignUpLink.ts` HTTP function for this flow (export removed, file deleted).
 - **Phoenix Integration:** (Ongoing) Job querying, service request dispatch, services querying.
 - **Custom GPTChat Model Integration:** (Ongoing) For residents.
 - **Dashboard Data Visualizations & Statistics:** (Ongoing) Initial implementations.